 At any rate, let's hear Chris out at our meeting so we can hear his thoughts on this.

-#7 Updated by Boone Gorges over 6 years ago
+#7 Updated by Boone Gorges almost 7 years ago

 If Postie can accomplish what Chris wants, let's go with it.
 It sounds like it's going to take a lot of work to do what he needs using RBE.
 It's worth the annoyance of having two separate systems if we can avoid many dozens of development hours.